IsabelleRaj/Anopheles-Population-Estimates/README.md

 Skills used: Data manipulation, creating functions, project documentation, mathematical operations, data visualisation.

 ## Description of Files
+In the code folder, there are several notebook which perform a different task of the project.
+These are listed below:

 ### (1) - Exploring the metadata
-* Install and import the MalariaGEN API (malariagen_data)
+* Install and import the MalariaGEN API (malariagen_data).
-* Explore the sample sets and metadata to choose location of study i.e., _An.coluzzii_ in Niono, Mali from 2013 and 2015
+* Explore metadata and select the study location (*An.coluzzii* in Niono, Mali, 2013-2015).

 ### (2) - Diversity
-* Compute average nucleotide diversity statistics for the chosen samples
+* Compute average nucleotide diversity statistics for chosen samples.
-* Conduct sliding window analysis of nucleotide diversity across the X and 3R chromosomes
+* Conduct sliding window analysis on the X and 3R chromosomes.
-* Calculate historical _Ne_
+* Calculate historical *Ne*.
 #### (2.1) - Diversity: Number of sites
-* Calculate the number of genetic sites used to compute the diversity statistics
+* Calculate the number of genetic sites used to compute the diversity statistics.

 ### (3) - Drift
-* Download and filter for single nucleotide polymorphic sites (SNPs) which are biallelic (two different alleles), not rare and filter to avoid linkage disequilibrium (LD)
+* Filter SNPs (single nucleotide polymorphisms) for biallelic and non-rare sites, as well as sites to avoid linkage disequilibrium (LD).
-* Calculate the temporal _Fa_ statistic
+* Calculate the temporal _Fa_ statistic.
-* Calculate contemporary _Ne_
+* Calculate contemporary _Ne_.
 #### (3.1) - Drift: Randomisation
-* Conduct a randomisation test to plot the distribution of _Fa_ statistics
+* Perform a randomisation test to plot the distribution of _Fa_ statistics.
 #### (3.2) - Drift: Confidence intervals (CI)
-* Calculate the confidence intervals for the _Fa_ statistics and contemporary _Ne_
+* Calculate confidence intervals for the _Fa_ statistics and contemporary _Ne_.

 ## Acknowledgments
 My sincere thanks to Dr Vassiliki Koufopanou and Dr Tin-Yu Hui for their guidance throughout the project and also Dr Jon Brenas and Josh Reynolds for their coding-related assistance.